nDenerserve/SmartPi/readme.md

 > [!IMPORTANT]
 > If you want to compile yourself, increase the value for tmp temporary to 200M.
+> Temporarily increase the memory with the following command:
+> sudo mount -o remount,size=200m /tmp

+> [!WARNING]
+> If you want to update the system, you will need more space for /var/tmp.
+> Temporarily increase the memory with the following command:
+> sudo mount -o remount,size=200m /var/tmp

 ##### Optimize the logfile (for bullseye):